 It would be best to have a presence where your customers and competitors will keep growing.
 Make it easier for your existing and potential customers to reach you by hanging out where they hang out.Depending on your social media strategies, you could use different key performance indicators to gauge the value of your social media efforts in your business, which differ from one company to another.
 Click To Tweet

 Facebook, for instance, boasts of over a billion active users.
-Twitter has over 300 million users and the same as LinkedIn.
+X (Twitter) has over 300 million users, the same as LinkedIn.

 There is no way you will not find your existing or potential clients and your competitors hanging around all these social networks.
 If you are not engaging with your customers on these social networks, then you are missing out.

-For instance, the emotional ties your business can make via social media can be strategic in encouraging competitors’ customers to switch to your brand.
+For instance, the emotional ties your business can make via social media can strategically encourage competitors’ customers to switch to your brand.
 So please look at how well your competitors support and service their customers via social networks.
 Check to see if there are any tweets or posts with complaints.
 These are opportunities to offer your brand to your competitors’ customers as a better alternative.

 5. Your Printed Marketing Material Is Not Yielding Results.